 About the base

 The precinct is a key national defence research and intelligence surveillance and reconnaissance hub.
 It is primarily home to the Air Warfare Centre, and No 92 Wing's AP-3C Orion and P-8A Poseidon aircraft which conduct surveillance operations throughout Australia's airspace.

-The precinct major sites consists of:
+The precinct's major sites consist of:

+About the base